walker-tx/pokejs/README.md

 ### Process

-To contribute to the PokéJS library, follow this process:
+To contribute to PokéJS, follow this process:

 1. **Fork the Repository**: Create a personal copy of the PokéJS repository on GitHub by forking it.